bcompter/SpecC_SHA3/README.md

 * ssh servername -p 27
 * source /ECEnet/Apps1/sce/20121009/bin/setup.sh

-After this, then simple invoke make within the src directory to compile the SpecC implementation.
+After this, then simply invoke make within the src directory to compile the SpecC implementation.